 The simple pleasure and elation of bouncing on a trampoline is instantly present for anyone taking part.
 But in addition, trampolining has a host of heath and therapy benefits that can improve the wellbeing of pretty much anyone, for example, did you know that trampolines are a valuable therapy tool for children with autism and anyone else with sensory integration disorders?

-Rebound Arena has full disability access and facilities that are designed with safety and accessibility in mind; we have harnesses over some of our Olympic elite trampolines to assist with those who might need a bit of a hand and we welcome full participation by carers.
+Rebound Arena has full disability access and facilities that are designed with safety and accessibility in mind, and we welcome full participation by carers.

 Have a look at our website to see all the facilities and attractions that we can offer, we have times available mid week to accommodate groups in a low pressure and controlled environment and we look forward to showing your group a fantastic time at Rebound and hope we can become a regular outing for you.

 Trampolining is a unique activity as it allows everyone to participate no matter your ability or skill.
 Whether you’re jumping as high as you can, or bouncing on your bottom everyone can have fun on a trampoline and seek the same trampoline benefits as each other.

 Using a trampoline to exercise is now more commonly known as Rebound Therapy.

 Rebound Therapy facilitates exercise for people with special needs.
 Among the many benefits of rebound therapy are relaxation, exercise tolerance, muscle tone management, increase in coordination.
 Not only does trampolining get everyone exercising but there is also a social element that benefits everyone, it’s an activity you are able to do with your family and friends together.

 Research shows that children with special needs benefit greatly from regular exercise and trampolining in particular provides many additional advantages.